avaframe/AvaFrame/docs/moduleCom1DFA.rst

 Input
 ^^^^^^

-The standard inputs required to perform a simulation run using :py:mod:`com1DFA` cane be found here: :ref:`moduleCom1DFA:Input`.
+The standard inputs required to perform a simulation run using :py:mod:`com1DFA` can be found here: :ref:`moduleCom1DFA:Input`.
 There is a run script to perform a glide snow com1DFA run: :py:mod:`runScripts.runGlideSnowCom1DFA.py`, and the configuration settings can be found in ``com1DFA/glideSnowCfg.ini``.
 The glide snow tool-specific parameters are: